ptesar/pauls-hacks/README.md

 Adjust the PCR banks to your needs.
 You will be propted for your current LUKS key.

-### 2. Add TPM device parameter to /etc/crypttab volume entries
+### 2. Add TPM device option to /etc/crypttab volume entries

 Assuming your `/etc/crypttab` is already populated, add `tpm2-device=auto` for each for each secondary LUKS volume.
 For example: